properhorse/grainfather_process/README.md

  - Add "spraymalt extra light" malt extract if the eff. is too low.

 Meanwhile:
- - Increase the temp. to save time.
+ - Increase the temp.  to 99C to save time.

 Boil:
 -----

  - Stir and stay vigilant on the first 10 mins
- - Don't put on the top lid
+ - Don't put on the top lid anytime during boiling
- - Add hopps when needed
+ - Add hops when needed,  hops socks if more than 40gr
  - Scrap the bottom plate every 20 mins to avoid burn
  - Add cleaning tablet, yeast nutrition in the last 10 mins
  - Measure (stir first) postboil OG and postboil volume